Lillian D. Wald

 Wald often focused her political energies on the interests of children and working women.
 In 1903, she supported organizing the National Women’s Trade Union League.
 A lifelong member of the New York Child Labor Committee, Wald, together with Adler, Kelley, and others, founded the National Child Labor Committee in 1904 to fight against child labor.
 Wald originated the idea for a national Children’s Bureau within the Department of Labor and worked unceasingly for its creation from 1906 until 1912.
 She turned down President Taft’s offer to be bureau chief in 1912, believing herself more useful at Henry Street.
 Though not a militant suffragist, Wald believed women had a “special contribution to make” to government as coordinators of “that portion of the political life that is related to human happiness”—the home and family.
 As honorary vice-chair of the New York State Woman Suffrage Party, she campaigned for the woman suffrage referendum in 1915, citing in editorials the overwhelming support among her working-class immigrant neighbors for the right to vote.

-Wald feared the increasing nationalism and antiforeigner sentiment that accompanied the campaign for American entry into World War I. She viewed war as opposed to her vision of a unified humanity.
+Wald feared the increasing nationalist and antiforeigner sentiment that accompanied the campaign for American entry into World War I. She viewed war as opposed to her vision of a unified humanity.
 As president of the American Union Against Militarism, she, along with Kelley, Addams, Amos Pinchot, Max Eastman, and others, lobbied the Wilson administration toward mediation and away from active involvement.
 She held fast to her pacifism even when some contributors to Henry Street protested her platform and withdrew support.
 After the United States entered the war, she fought against abridgments of civil liberties, especially those of immigrants during wartime.
 She served as chair of the committee on home nursing of the Council of National Defense and headed the Red Cross Nurses Emergency Council, formed in response to the 1918 influenza epidemic.
 Under her direction, Henry Street cleared all cases of influenza and mobilized the efforts of thousands of volunteers.

 Wald’s political activities continued after the war.
 Her work with the American Union Against Militarism led her to contribute to the founding of the League of Free Nations Association, a forerunner of the Foreign Policy Association.
 She remained loyal to the Democratic Party’s progressive vision, though in 1912 Wilson’s refusal to support woman suffrage, and Wald’s belief that Progressive Party membership exacted “too great a price,” led her to reject both platforms.
 Wald supported Alfred E. Smith throughout his career—despite his opposition to Prohibition—as someone whose stand on social issues approached her own.
 She was friends with Eleanor Roosevelt and was enthusiastic about Franklin Roosevelt’s policies and his administrative appointments of many former Henry Street residents, including Adolph A. Berle, Jr., Frances Perkins, Henry W. Morgenthau, Jr., and Sidney Hillman.
 She believed that the ideas formulated experientially at Henry Street were being put to use in government.
 In 1936, in her final major involvement in an election, Wald cochaired the Good Neighbor League, which attracted independents to the Democratic ticket.